-Jamie comes to the END Fund from Malaria Consortium, where she served as Senior Public Health Specialist for NTDs.
+Jamie previously served as Senior Public Health Specialist for NTDs.
 She provided technical oversight of NTD initiatives with a focus on partnership development.
-She previously worked at the Task Force for Global Health where she held a variety of consultancy and full-time staff roles with International Trachoma Initiative (ITI), the Mectizan Donation Program (MDP), and Children Without Worms (CWW).
-Prior to that, Jamie worked at The Carter Center for more than seven years with the Center’s Health Programs, Office of Development, and served twice as an election observer for the Center’s Democracy Program.
+She formerly worked at the Task Force for Global Health where she held a variety of consultancy and full-time staff roles with the International Trachoma Initiative (ITI), the Mectizan Donation Program (MDP), and Children Without Worms (CWW).
+Prior to that, Jamie worked at The Carter Center for more than seven years with the Center’s Guinea worm Eradication and Trachoma Control Programs, Office of Development, and served twice as an election observer for the Center’s Democracy Program.

-Outside of work, she is a certified advanced open water scuba diver.
-Additionally, she enjoys reading and has recently begun taking flying trapeze lessons.
+Outside of work, she is a certified advanced open water scuba diver and enjoys exploring the world under water.